QizheCui/Microstructural-Hedging-Error/README.md

 ## Overview

+- **UctZone.py**: This file implement the uncertainty zone model with various flexible setting, with functions to
+  - Generate the efficient price using Black-Scholes GBM or CEV model

+  - Calculate exit time using fixed jump size or a naive random jump size

+  - Generate the observed price with three jump time modes available

+  - Plotting with various choices of detail included

-- **UctZone.py**: This file implements the uncertainty zone model with various flexible settings.
+- *UctZone.py**: This file implements the uncertainty zone model with various flexible settings.
 It provides functionality for blahblahblah.

 - **Hedging_error.ipynb**: This notebook contains a detailed implementation of the uncertainty zone model, benchmark hedging strategy, and demonstrates the hedging strategy under the uncertainty zone model without noise ($L_1$), with noise hedge for every tick ($L_2$), and with noise hedge for optimal tick ($L_3$).